 Sec.
 1350.
-Emergency Medical Services Data Exemption - NEW (UNENFORCEABLE)
+Emergency Medical Services Data Exemption - NEW

 Senate and Conference prohibit DHHS from requiring a life support agency that does not charge for services to submit data to the Michigan emergency medical services information system or any other quality improvement program.
-(Signing letter states section is unenforceable).